OxNinja/blog/bggp3/index.md

 ![](goodbye.png)

+(Don't mind the low amount of exec/s here, the first day I got ~100 exec/s but with time it decreased due to the size of the payloads in the corpus)

 ## Bonus points

 With only 4 bytes there was only a few bytes of improvement possible, so I decided to dig into the bug.
 Too bad that this caused only a SEGFAULT.